sathomas/sathomas.me/content/blog/robuststats/robuststats.md

 ---
 title: Robust Statistics
 description: Describing data with outliers
-date: 2025-01-27
+date: 2025-04-14
-draft: true
 tags: [statistics, python]
 ---

-Most folks reading this blog probably understand something about _mean_ and _standard deviation._ Both are statistical measures that summarize a collection of numerical data.
-The mean tells us the “average” value of the data, and the standard deviation measures how much the data values vary from that average.
-But despite their widespread use, mean and standard deviation can sometimes mislead.
-Data sets with outliers or extreme values, for example, result in statistical measurements that may not reflect the true characteristics of the population.
-In those cases, alternative measures based on robust statistics provide more helpful summary statistics.
+Even if you’ve forgotten everything else about statistics, mean and standard deviation are probably familiar.
+Both measures describe important characteristics of a numerical data set.
+The mean gives us a sense of the “average” or “typical” value of the data, and the standard deviation tells us how widely values vary from that average.
+Sometimes, however, those two measures don’t work as well as we would like.
+If a data set has been contaminated with even a few outliers, for example, both the mean and the standard deviation can be misleading.
+And in those cases, robust statistics provide alternatives that may better describe the data.
+In this article, we’ll look at a concrete example of the problems with traditional measures, we’ll see how robust statistics solve those problems, and we’ll consider ways to relate robust measures with traditional ones.

-## The Problem with Mean and Standard Deviation
+## Mean and Standard Deviation are Sensitive to Outliers

-To undestand how mean and standard deviation can fall short, we can consider a simple example.
-Imagine a population of people whose net worth follows a normal distribution with a mean of \$200,000 and a standard deviation of \$25,000<label for="sn-1" class="sidenote-toggle sidenote-number"></label>
+To see how mean and standard deviation can fall short, consider this simple example: Imagine a population of people whose net worth follows a normal distribution with a mean of \$200,000 and a standard deviation of \$25,000<label for="sn-1" class="sidenote-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-1" class="sidenote-toggle" />
 <span class="sidenote">Although the distribution of net worth in the United States is far from a normal distribution, its median value in 2023 was about \$200,000 according to the Federal Reserve's <a src="https://www.federalreserve.gov/econres/scfindex.htm">Survey of Consumer Finance</a>.
 So this imaginary population at least bears a superficial resemblence to the <abbr>US</abbr> population.</span>.
-Let’s pick fifty random inviduals from this population and describe our sample using statistics:
+Pick fifty random inviduals from this population, and describe that sample using statistics.
+We can simulate that experiment in software.

 ```python
 import numpy as np